1st4sport Level 3 Award in Developing Cycle Training Instructors

 - be at least 18 years of age

-- currently deliver Bikeability, and have at least three years’ continuous experience successfully delivering Bikeability
+- currently deliver Bikeability, and have at least two years’ continuous experience successfully delivering Bikeability

 - be able to communicate effectively in English (this includes listening, speaking, reading and writing).